 For the streusal or crumble topping I use oats, flour, sugar and butter.
 I used a mix of soft brown cinnamon sugar and white sugar.
 You can use all one type of sugar though.
 Just add some cinnamon.

 What kind of flour do you need?

 I used self-raising flour and added a little extra baking powder just to really help them rise.
-If you don't have self-raising flour you can use plain flour plus 2.5 tsp baking powder.
+If you don't have self-raising flour you can use plain flour plus 2.5 teaspoon baking powder.